Organic wine-backed cryptoasset

 The single vineyard behind the world's first wine-backed cryptoasset.

-The goal of the OpenVino Project is to create the world’s first open-source winery,
+The goal of the OpenVino Project is to create the world’s first open-source winery and wine-backed cryptocurrency.

 Why an Open Source Company?